 M-commerce is growing faster than ever, so make sure your online store is optimized for the small screen.
 Have you thought about larger font and button sizes?
 Removed excess logins and pop-ups?
 Kept form fields to a minimum?

 These factors are crucial to any successful m-commerce strategy.
-Our guide to mobile commerce will help you cover the necessities and keep customers browsing.

 The main function of your packaging is to protect your products – so it should be robust, transportable, and easily opened and closed for returns.